-When research data is protected and stored properly, it allows future scientists to study past research to note changes in the environment, climate, or simply in peoples’ attitudes and actions.
+When we protect research data and store it properly, it allows future scientists to study past research.
+They can note changes in the environment, climate, or simply in people’s attitudes and actions over time.

-When data is preserved, it provides a window into the past.
-More importantly, it means that research is repeatable, which is one of the basic criteria for any applied research method.
+In addition, when we preserve data according to standard policies, it provides a window into the past.
+More importantly, it means that research is repeatable.
+This is one of the basic criteria for any applied research method.

-What is the Best Method for the Proper Care and Feeding of Data and Information?
+What is the Best Method for the Care of Data and Information?

 The best course of action with any data governance policy is to balance the needs of employees and researchers to get their work done, against rules and regulations.